 Use a Professional Background

 Another important factor to consider is your background.
 Before the interview, try turning on your test camera to see what shows up behind you.

+We realize it’s a bit more difficult to find a professional-looking space in your home, especially if you have a family or roommates around.
 In fact, you may not even have an official office space.
-But that’s okay, because Zoom has created several background filters you can put on to ensure nothing gets in the way of looking professional.
+But that’s okay, because most virtual interviewing platforms have several background filters you can put on to ensure nothing gets in the way of looking professional.

 Use Bright Light

+The biggest mistake you can make when it comes to lighting is either not having enough lighting or having way too much.
 You can assume that not having enough light is an issue.
-The glow of the computer screen is typically not enough when it comes to zoom interviews.
+The glow of the computer screen is typically not enough when it comes to Zoom interviews.

 Find a place where you can set up your computer so that you are facing the window.
 You will be amazed at the difference and clarity that comes from light shining on you, rather than from behind you.